 - People there are starving and have no water

-- You have to take sweets and food to give to the local children or they won’t like you past
+- You have to take sweets and food to give to the local children or they won’t let you past

 - The people can get aggressive if you don’t give them money to go past them